Ontotext-AD/now-docs/_v1_0_0-docs/data-behind.md

 * http://ontology.ontotext.com/taxonomy/coordinateLocation	898982
 * http://ontology.ontotext.com/taxonomy/countryOfCitizenship	846828

-There are more than 10 million individual properties from more than fifty types that we have collected.
+There are more than 10 million individual properties coming from more than fifty types that we have collected.
 The following is a list of the most common properties and counts:

 Property              | Count
 --------              | -----